rabiavarol/Pisti-The-Game/README.md

 ###### Attention: In Postman execution order please mind the notes in the Swagger file.

 #### *Side Notes*:
-This project is originally developed in Gogs as the remote server.
+- This project is originally developed in Gogs as the remote server.
+Therefore the names of the contributors are different from the Github account names.
+- Please note that the user must have both smtp mail account and mariadb database in-order to run the program.